orhanemree/tea/README.md

 # 🍵 Tea
 Micro HTTP library for Python.

-Tea is more similar to [Express.js](https://github.com/expressjs/express)-like syntax (which is web framework for JavaScript) than [Flask](https://github.com/pallets/flask)-like syntax.
-Fun fact: Developer thinks it is better.
+Developer Note: [Flask](https://github.com/pallets/flask) is very popular web framework for Python and it may be one of the most used.
+So I thought in some places comparing Tea and Flask is a good idea.
+At the same time, Tea has [Express.js](https://github.com/expressjs/express)-like syntax (which is web framework for JavaScript) with it's callback function syntax, Request, Response and URL objects.
+Also got a lot of reference from [FastAPI](https://github.com/tiangolo/fastapi) too.

+We can say this micro library is like their mix, to be different.
+It is just a "HTTP library" instead of "web framework" or "web library" because no need to exaggerate it.

 <p align="center"><img src="https://raw.githubusercontent.com/orhanemree/tea/master/img/banner.png" width="250"></p>